-The disease was identified in 1869 by the French neurologist, Jean-Martin Charcot but became more widely known internationally on June 2, 1941 when it ended the career of one of baseball’s most beloved players, Lou Gehrig.
-For many years following, ALS was commonly known as Lou Gehrig’s disease.
+The disease was identified in 1869 by French neurologist Jean-Martin Charcot and became more widely known internationally on June 2, 1941, when it ended the career of one of baseball’s most beloved players, Lou Gehrig.
+For many years, ALS was commonly known as Lou Gehrig’s disease.

 Gehrig played with the New York Yankees for 17 years and received the moniker “The Iron Horse” due to his ability to play baseball despite suffering from a variety of injuries.

 Gehrig garnered many achievements in his career.
-He hit 493 home runs, held the record for the most grand slams in a career (23) until 2013, and established a record for playing 2,130 consecutive professional baseball games.
+He hit 493 home runs; held the record for most grand slams in a career (23) until 2013; and established a record for playing 2,130 consecutive professional baseball games.
 The Yankees also made him the first athlete to have a jersey number retired.

-He was diagnosed with ALS on his 36th birthday during a visit with his wife Eleanor to the Mayo Clinic in Rochester, Minnesota, on June 19, 1939.
-Prior to his diagnosis, Gehrig noticed several of the disease’s symptoms while playing on the field, which included a loss of strength, slipping and falling, and loss of coordination.
+Gehrig was diagnosed with ALS on his 36th birthday during a visit with his wife Eleanor to the Mayo Clinic in Rochester, Minnesota, on June 19, 1939.
+Prior to his diagnosis, Gehrig noticed several of the disease’s symptoms while playing on the field, including a loss of strength, slipping, falling and loss of coordination.

 Shortly after his diagnosis, Gehrig chose to retire from baseball.
 The Yankees designated July 4, 1939, “Lou Gehrig Appreciation Day” at Yankee Stadium, and honored its former first baseman for his sportsman-like behavior and dedication to the game.

 On that day, nearly 62,000 fans listened to Gehrig give his famous speech where he deemed himself “the luckiest man on the face of the earth.”